Our October issue is on sale - the Paris special. Grab your copy for all-things Parisian, plus ultimate French baking recipes and more.

 Finally, there are a couple of factors to consider when you're making the filling.
 For the char siu, use pork neck or shoulder for their mix of fat and lean meat.
 In an ideal world, the pork would be cooked over a charcoal burner or barbecue (for further information, see our char siu recipe), but to keep things simple we've used an oven.

-The following recipe doesn’t use a starter culture or baker’s ammonia, and the buns will not split in the classic way, but they’ll be soft and delicate.
-This recipe may appear time-consuming, but as dim sum sifu Lau Chor Keung says, give yourself a couple of days to make the bao dough and the delicious char siu filling, and you will never buy the ready-made buns again.
+This recipe doesn't use a starter culture or baker's ammonia, and the buns will not split in the classic way, but they'll be soft and delicate.